skip to content

 • The high quality and originality of the candidate’s proposed research vision – including the potential impact of the research and benefit to the UK science base.

-• Visiting Fellowships only: The mutual benefit to the University and the researcher, including potential to develop ongoing international collaborative links, supervise or mentor junior researchers, share ideas and practice.
+• Visiting Fellowships only: the mutual benefit to the University and the researcher, including potential to develop ongoing international collaborative links, supervise or mentor junior researchers, share ideas and practice.

 University Internal selection: